armadaproject/armada/client/python/README.md

 Prerequisites:

 For building the python client:
-In the repo level, run `make python` then `cd client/python` and lastly run `poetry install` to pull all the necessary dependencies.
+In the repo level, run `make python` then `cd client/python` and lastly run `pip install` to install the client from git with all necessary dependencies.

 1) pyenv
     - Sets up local python environment for supporting multiple python environments
     - Set up a local python 3.9 environment
-2) poetry
+2) pip
     - Package is defined by pyproject.toml
-    - `poetry install` will pull dependencies and install based on pyproject.toml
+    - `pip install` will pull dependencies and install based on pyproject.toml
 3) tox
-    - `poetry run tox -e format` will check formatting/linter for your code according to default black settings and flake8
+    - `tox -e format` will check formatting/linter for your code according to default black settings and flake8
-    - `poetry run tox -e py39` will run unit tests with your default python 3.9 environment
+    - `tox -e py39` will run unit tests with your default python 3.9 environment
 4) Auto formatting
-    - `poetry run tox -e format-code` will run black formatter on client and testing code.
+    - `tox -e format-code` will run black formatter on client and testing code.
 ## CI

 We use tox for running our formatting and testing jobs in github actions.